inertiajs/inertia-phoenix/README.md

   # Enable server-side rendering for page responses (requires some additional setup,
   # see instructions below).
 Defaults to `false`.
   ssr: false,

+  # By default the server side rendering is done by executing nodejs.
+  # you can use your own adapter following the spec.
+  ssr_adapter: MyAdapter

   # Whether to raise an exception when server-side rendering fails (only applies
   # when SSR is enabled).
 Defaults to `true`.